pdfcpu/pdfcpu/content/core/validate.md

 ##### Strict

+Strict validation rejects specification violations detected by pdfcpu's implemented validation rules.

-This mode validates against PDF 32000-1:2008 (PDF 1.7) and performs basic PDF 2.0 checks.
+It validates against PDF 32000-1:2008 (PDF 1.7) and performs basic PDF 32000-2:2020 (PDF 2.0) checks.

 ##### Relaxed

-This is the default mode for validation.<br>
+Relaxed validation is the default and is intended for processing real-world PDFs.

-It behaves like strict but does not complain about common seen violations of the specification by PDF writers.
+It applies the same validation baseline as strict mode but permits a curated set of common PDF writer deviations.
+Depending on the violation, pdfcpu may accept an alternate representation, tolerate a missing or inconsistent entry, or apply a safe, unambiguous repair to the in-memory document.

+Relaxed mode broadens compatibility; it does not relax security or resource limits.
+Unreadable input, ambiguous corruption, unsafe structures, and violations outside the supported compatibility exceptions still fail validation.

+#### Reader recovery

+Validation mode controls conformance decisions, not every aspect of PDF parsing.
+The reader may perform bounded recovery of low-level structures, such as damaged cross-reference information, in either mode when reconstruction is unambiguous.

+Consequently, strict validation does not mean that the original byte stream was free of defects.
+It means that the document pdfcpu reconstructed passed the strict checks currently implemented.

+#### Scope

+Strict and relaxed are validation policies.
+They do not select a PDF/A profile, provide complete PDF 2.0 validation, or constitute a signature trust, legal-validity, or regulatory-compliance assessment.

 <br>